savaslabs/savaslabs.github.io/_posts/2016-10-07-our-jekyll-workflow.md

 Since we're going to be processing our assets with gulp instead, we moved the `assets` directory to `_assets` to indicate that it should be ignored by Jekyll.

-Our basic workflow will be to use gulp to process the contents of `_assets`, outputting them into a git-ignored directory `assets` which will be copied by Jekyll into the generated `_site` directory.
-In addition, we will create a `gulp serve` task using `gulp.watch()` to process assets as they're updated and copy them directly into the `_site` directory, then push the changes to the Browser via BrowserSync.
+Our basic workflow is to use gulp to process the contents of `_assets`, outputting them into a git-ignored directory `assets` which will be copied by Jekyll into the generated `_site` directory.
+In addition, for local development we created a `gulp serve` task using `gulp.watch()` to process assets as they're updated and copy them directly into the `_site` directory, then push the changes to the browser via BrowserSync.

 ![Diagram of our basic gulp workflow]({{ site.url }}/assets/img/blog/gulp-workflow.svg)